QueryAdmin-ohtu/SuperAdmin3000/Documentation/Deployment.md

 $ poetry shell
 $ invoke start
 ```
-A PostgreSQL database server needs to be up an running for local use.
+A PostgreSQL database server needs to be up and running for local use.

 ### Dependency management